 For a lot of people, these are "set it and forget it" tires that will be driven for years at a time (with regular rotations, of course.)
 That also means that drivers will live with them that whole time, too - a quiet, comfortable tire is just as critical to keeping your sanity intact as their ability to hold onto the road is to them keeping your car intact during an emergency.
 That's the expectation with touring tires and one of the critical lenses we make sure each and every tire is viewed through when we test.
 Outside of a couple of products that could use improvement, most of the tires in this test still comprise the best-of-the-best for the touring world and the margins separating them are thin.

-Few tires exemplified that better than Goodyear's Assurance WeatherReady2 - we've used the phrase "jack of all trades" to refer to many of the more generalist tires before, but that's selling this tire a bit short.
-It was great everywhere we took it - it was plush on the road, with excellent handling, and a true top-tier category option when stressed to its limits on the track.
+Few tires exemplified that better than Vredestein's Quatrac Pro+, which distinguished itself with an above-average road ride, and exceptional (for the category) wet and winter performance.
+We'd like to see some adjustments in consideration of its dry performance for any future iterations, but it was capable enough to make a strong impression overall.
+Michelin's CrossClimate2 has been a benchmark product for the category for a long time, and remains an excellent "go-to" consideration for a set of tires for any weather condition.
+It has earned every bit of credit it gets for establishing the bar that much of the competition has risen to, and in some ways continued climbing beyond.
+Speaking of "rising beyond" - Goodyear's Assurance WeatherReady2 - we've used the phrase "jack of all trades" to refer to many of the more generalist tires before, but that's selling this tire a bit short.
+It was great nearly everywhere we took it - it was plush on the road, with excellent handling, and a true top-tier category option when stressed to its limits on the track.
+It was a noticeable step above most of the tires in this test in the snow, even if it wasn't the absolute best.
 We'd love to see a little improvement in overall noise comfort, but even that was fairly good.
-Toyo's Celsius Sport is another tire that has earned equal consideration, with test-leading performance and handling on the track, with just a small step down in on-road comfort comparatively.
-The Vredestein Quatrac Pro+ was another favorite that distinguished itself with an above-average road ride and exceptional wet performance.
-We'd like to see some adjustments considering its dry performance for future iterations, but it was capable enough to make a strong impression overall.
+Toyo's Celsius Sport is another tire that has earned equal consideration, with test-leading performance and handling on the track coming with a small price of a step down in comparative on-road comfort and winter performance.